Azerbaijani Prosecutor General's Office gives updates on civil casualties, damages

 By Trend

-Azerbaijani General Prosecutor's Office has issued a statement about the losses as a result of the massive artillery shelling of Azerbaijani settlements by the Armenian Armed Forces, Trend reports on Oct.
-4 referring to the Azerbaijani Prosecutor General's Office.
+Some 31 Azerbaijani civilians were killed, 164 wounded as a result of shelling the Azerbaijani settlements by the Armenian armed forces from September 27 up till now, Trend reports on Oct.
+9 citing the Azerbaijani General Prosecutor's Office.

-Some 22 people were killed, 74 people were injured, 49 civilian facilities and 248 residential buildings were damaged from September 27 till October 4 10:00 (GMT+4) as a result of massive artillery shelling of Azerbaijani settlements by the Armenian Armed Forces.

 Follow us on Twitter @AzerNewsAz